 Networking events are a great way to connect people in your industry, but too often attendees struggle to get past small talk.
-If this is happening at your networking events, attendees might feel frustrated that they’re not achieving their goals.
+If this is happening at your event – whether it’s in-person, virtual, or hybrid – your attendees might feel they’re not achieving their goals.

-Ideas and Examples of Icebreaker Games for Events:
+Ideas and examples of icebreaker activities for events

-Give each attendee a card (could be anything — a playing card, postcard – get creative!) and instruct them to find other attendees that have a matching card.
+Give each attendee a card (this could be anything, such as a playing card or postcard – get creative!) and instruct them to find other attendees that have a matching card.
 To add a competitive element, create groups of matching cards and award a prize to the first group to find all of their matches.

-Prepare 5×5 bingo matrices filled with a series of personal or business-related statements and hand them out to the attendees.
-People must ask each other questions, ticking off answers when they have found someone who matches the statements to try and complete a row.
-Example statements:
+Prepare 5×5 bingo matrices filled with a series of personal or business-related statements and hand them out to attendees.
+People ask each other questions, ticking off answers when they have found someone who matches the statements, with the aim of completing a row.
+Here are some example statements: